overview

-Approximately 400 years ago, the original Osaka Castle built by Toyotomi Hideyoshi fell during the Summer Siege of Osaka, and was buried underground under a large amount of earth by the Tokugawa Shogunate.
-After 400 years, this project aims to excavate the stone walls from the Toyotomi period, renovate them, and open them to the public.
+Approximately 400 years ago, the first Osaka Castle, built by Toyotomi Hideyoshi, fell during the Summer Siege of Osaka and was buried underground by the Tokugawa shogunate with a massive amount of earth.
+This project aims to excavate and restore the stone walls from the Toyotomi period, 400 years later, and open them to the public.

-In a facility unlike any other in Japan where visitors can descend into an underground space to view the remains, we worked to create displays that conveys the unique value of the Toyotomi-period stone walls, which are different from the stone walls rebuilt by the Tokugawa Shogunate.
-We put together displays story and production that allows visitors to relive the process of identifying the Toyotomi-period stone walls, their characteristics, and the tumultuous history they have undergone.
-By overlapping this with the process of touring the ruins, going from above ground to underground and back again, we created an even more special displays space.
-We also conveyed the inherent charm of the remains through an integrated production that linked video, lighting, and sound, while taking care to show the stone walls themselves.
+At this unique facility, one of the few in Japan that allows visitors to descend into an underground space to view the ruins, we focused on creating displays that conveys the unique value of the Toyotomi-era stone walls, which differ from those rebuilt by the Tokugawa shogunate.
+We constructed displays story and presentation that allows visitors to relive the process of identifying the Toyotomi-era stone walls, their characteristics, and the turbulent history they have experienced.
+Furthermore, by aligning this with the process of visiting the ruins, which involves ascending from above ground to underground and back above ground, we created an even more special displays space.
+In addition, while valuing the presentation of the stone walls themselves, we conveyed the inherent charm of the ruins through an integrated presentation that coordinates video, lighting, and sound.

-The aim was to convey to domestic and foreign tourists in an easy-to-understand way the unique features of Osaka Castle, which is not just a facility for displaying ruins, but a place where visitors can experience the layered nature of history with ruins from each era lying dormant.
-The challenge was how to deepen visitors' understanding of the Toyotomi period stone walls, raise awareness so that they could experience the layered nature unique to Osaka Castle, and create displays space with a sense of unity throughout the entire facility.
+Rather than simply being a public facility showcasing historical remains, the challenge was to clearly communicate to domestic and international tourists the unique characteristics of Osaka Castle, where visitors can experience the layered history of various eras.
+The goal was to deepen visitors' understanding of the Toyotomi-era stone walls, raise their awareness to experience the unique layering of Osaka Castle, and create a cohesive displays space throughout the entire facility.

-By combining a series of exhibition stories and productions from the moment you step inside the facility until you leave, with a facility structure that rises and falls above and below ground, we have created a highly dramatic spatial experience that creates a more exciting psychological effect on visitors, making the moment you encounter the stone walls the climax.
-The initial guidance starts with a sense of expectation as you approach the mystery of the stone walls, and creates a sense of excitement just before you come face to face with the stone walls.
-This leads to a realistic experience of seeing the actual Toyotomi stone walls, and then, while enjoying the satisfaction of an experience video that immerses you in the turbulent history that the stone walls have traced, you are finally invited to the Tokugawa stone walls on the ground.
-While the encounter with the stone walls is at the core, the effective incorporation of information provision and immersive experience videos before and after the encounter allows visitors to experience the magnificent history while deepening their understanding, making this displays facility.
+By integrating the exhibition story and presentation from the moment you step inside the facility until you leave, with the facility's structure that moves between above and below ground, we have created a highly dramatic spatial experience that heightens the psychological impact on visitors, culminating in the moment they encounter the stone walls.
+The opening guidance begins with anticipation as visitors delve into the mystery of the stone walls, building excitement just before they come face to face with them.
+This leads to the immersive experience of finally seeing the actual Toyotomi stone walls, and then, while immersed in an immersive video experience that recounts the turbulent history of the stone walls, visitors are finally led to the Tokugawa stone walls above ground.
+With the encounter with the stone walls as its core, and by effectively incorporating information and immersive video experiences before and after, displays facility allows visitors to deepen their understanding and experience a magnificent history.

 - open